yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-AMP/Readme.md

 ## YB-ESP32-S3-AMP Development Board Overview:
 The **YB-ESP32-S3-AMP** is a general purpose development board based on Espressif's ESP32-S3 MCU.
 Presently it comes in one variant:
-- with **ESP32-S3-WROOM-1-N8R2 module** (8MB Flash/2MB PSRAM/WiFi PCB antenna)
+- with **ESP32-S3-WROOM-1-N8R2** module (**8MB** Flash, **2MB** PSRAM, **WiFi** PCB antenna)

-The board provides one **microSD** card slot, two **MAX98357A I2S PCM Class D Amplifiers** (for left + right audio channels), **WiFi**, **USB-C connector** for software upload, serial output and (possibly) feeding power to the board and **two status LEDs**.
+Additionally it provides a **microSD** card slot, two **MAX98357A I2S PCM Class D Amplifiers** (for left + right audio channels), **USB-C connector** for software upload, serial output and/or feeding power to the board, **two status LEDs** and GPIO pins for free use.

 ![](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/YB-ESP32-S3-AMP/doc/under-construction.jpg)

-Schreibfaul1's Arduino library [**ESP32-audioI2S**](https://github.com/schreibfaul1/ESP32-audioI2S) on github.com is perfectly suitable for this bord.
-Just **connect 2 loudspeakers (4...8 Ohm)** to the board, build and download an example and you are ready for streaming internet radio stations or playing audio files from microSD card.
-Of course you can connect additional hardware to the board, e.g. TFT displays, I2C modules or IR receivers.
-Please have a look at the [examples](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards/YB-ESP32-S3-AMP/examples/) directory.
+Just **connect 2 loudspeakers (4...8 Ohm)** to the board, apply power, build and download an example and off you go.
+You can listen to internet radio stations, play audio files from microSD card and much more.

+Of course you can connect additional hardware to the board, e.g. TFT displays, IR receivers or any other module that communicates via I2C/SPI, etc. Please have a look at the provided [examples](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards/YB-ESP32-S3-AMP/examples) for PlatformIO resp.
+ArduinoIDE.
+Most of them use Schreibfaul1's awesome Arduino library [**ESP32-audioI2S**](https://github.com/schreibfaul1/ESP32-audioI2S) which is perfectly suitable for this bord.

-The densly populated YB-ESP32-S3-AMP board provides multiple GPIO pins (as shown below) and is still [**highly breadboard compatible**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/YB-ESP32-S3-AMP/doc/YB-ESP32-S3-AMP_on_breadboard.jpg) for it leaves one row of accessible breadboard contacts on either side of the board.
-All I/O ports (GPIOx) are labeled on both sides of the board.
+The densly populated YB-ESP32-S3-AMP board provides multiple GPIO pins (as shown below) and is still highly [**breadboard compatible**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/YB-ESP32-S3-AMP/doc/YB-ESP32-S3-AMP_on_breadboard.jpg) for it leaves one row of accessible breadboard contacts on either side of the board.
+All I/O ports (GPIOx) are clearly labeled on both sides of the board.

 ## YB-ESP32-S3-AMP board features in detail:
  - **ESP32-S3-WROOM-1-N8R2** module with 8MB Flash, 2MB PSRAM, WiFi PCB antenna